Tech writers can code too

 { print; }

-Simple, right?
-Let’s unpack our script.
+How does awk know what to do?
+That’s what an awk script is for.
 An awk script is pretty straightfoward.
-It’s organized into pairs of patterns and actions.
-The awk tool reads its input one line at a time.
-For each line, it checks to see if the script has any patterns that match the line.
+It’s organized into pattern-action pairs.
+For each input line, awk checks the script for any patterns that match the input line.
 For each pattern that is true for the line, awk performs the pattern’s action.

-What we’ve done is create a single pattern and action in our script.
-You can’t see the pattern because we’re relying on the default pattern, also called the empty pattern.
+Actually, you can’t see the pattern because we’re relying on the default pattern, also called the empty pattern.
 The empty pattern is always true for every line.

 Now let’s run our command again to see if it really is the identity script.

-$ gawk --csv -f datacenters.awk in.csv
+$ gawk --csv -f datacenters.awk input.csv

 Catania,Sicily,IT,TRUE,FALSE,TRUE,32848